seeden/react-form-controlled/README.md

 ```

 # Support for schemas and validation?

+This part is moved to another library named react-form-controlled-validate

 Yes, you can use JSON schema as property to the form.
 Why JSON schema?
 Because it is a standard.
 ```js